Nevada State Minimum Wage

 Nevada Minimum Wage History

-The table below provides the current rate and history of Nevada’s minimum wage over the past 40+ years since 1983.
+The table below shows the current rate and history of Nevada’s minimum wage over the past 40+ years since 1983.

 You can see when there were increases in the minimum wage, how much they were, and what percentage increase it represents each year.